boazsegev/iodine/README.md

 * `FIO_MAX_SOCK_CAPACITY` - limits iodine's maximum client capacity.
 Defaults to 131,072 clients.

+* `FIO_USE_RISKY_HASH` - replaces SipHash with RiskyHash for iodine's internal hash maps.

+    Since iodine hash maps have internal protection against collisions and hash flooding attacks, it's possible for iodine to leverage RiskyHash, which is faster than SipHash.

+    By default, SipHash will be used.
+This is a community related choice, since the community seems to believe a hash function should protect the hash map rather than it being enough for a hash map implementation to be attack resistance.

 * `HTTP_MAX_HEADER_COUNT` - limits the number of headers the HTTP server will accept before disconnecting a client (security).
 Defaults to 128 headers (permissive).

 * `HTTP_MAX_HEADER_LENGTH` - limits the number of bytes allowed for a single header (pre-allocated memory per connection + security).
 Defaults to 8Kb per header line (normal).